jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/advanced-build-concepts/index.md

 s3 = session.client('s3')
 ```

-For additional information on how to configure an AWS IAM role to allow JFrog ML runtime to access your resources, please also visit the <Anchor label="AWS Resources access dedicated page" title="Accessing AWS Resources with IAM Role" href="/docs/accessing-aws-resources-with-iam-role">AWS Resources access dedicated page</Anchor>.
+For additional information on how to configure an AWS IAM role to allow JFrog ML runtime to access your resources, please also visit the [AWS Resources access dedicated page](/docs/accessing-aws-resources-with-iam-role).

 <Callout icon="📘" theme="info">
   **Note**